-- Prevent: block all known bad and a high percentage of unknown bad at pre-execution layer itself, without saturating the EDR analytics engine with unnecessary incident alerts - Detect: supported by built-in intelligence from threat protection engines and analysis of a stream of behavioral events from an endpoint event recorder - Investigate: aided by contextually relevant information on the class of threat that is detected (via the built-in intelligence), the reason of detection (via threat analytics), and ultimate verdict (via an integrated sandbox). - Respond: via a single pane of glass incident response interface that enables tactical remedial actions immediately and widely across the enterprise. - Evolve: enables the feedback loop from current detection to future prevention via in-place policy tuning and fortification.
+- Prevent: block all known bad and a high percentage of unknown bad automatically at pre-execution and on-execution layers, without needing manual intervention - Detect: gain visibility into suspicious events that could lead to an attack early by built-in intelligence from threat protection engines and analysis of a stream of behavioral events from an endpoint event recorder - Investigate: aided by root cause and contextually relevant information on the class of threat that is detected (via the built-in intelligence), the reason of detection (via threat analytics), and ultimate verdict (via an integrated sandbox). - Respond: via intuitive incident response interface that enables remedial actions immediately and widely across the enterprise without needing deep expertise. - Evolve: enables the feedback loop from current detection to future prevention via in-place policy tuning and fortification.